ASchurman/crypto/README.md

 Optional arguments include:

-* `-o [output file]`
-    Indicates where the output of the encrypt/decrypt operation should be written.
-Defaults to aes-output.bin.
-Will not overwrite existing file unless the -f option is used.
 * `-m [mode]`
     Indicates what mode of operation to use for AES encryption.
 Valid modes are `cbc` and `ecb`, with the default being `cbc`.
 The mode is specified in the header of an encrypted file, so this option is ignored when `-d` is specified.
 * `-f`